audibleblink/gorsh/README.md

 ## Getting started

+Check out the [official documentation](https://golang.org/doc/install) for an intro to developing with Go and setting up your Golang environment (with the `$GOPATH` environment variable).

+Make sure to read the Makefile.
+It gives you a good idea of what's going on.

 Because this project uses `cgo` and tries to cross-compile for linux/windows/macos, you'll need a windows compiler.
 I've only tried this on Debian, but since go1.11, you just need mingw installed.